leoimewore/lambdafunctionProject/README.md

 1) Making use of AWS SDK documentation to develop ES6 node js code  for the Lambda function
 2) Developing topics and subscriptions for SNS email notifications
 3) Understanding the critical differences between asynchronous and synchronous Invocation
+4) Understand the difference between proxy and non-proxy lambda-Api-gateway integration
+5) Understand how to peruse Terraform documentation